Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

-For a general unbalanced trial, certain favorable features of the balanced case are no longer present, including the monotonicity property noted above.
-However, we are still able to show that the construction of Rigdon and Hudgens can be improved to require only $O(n^2)$ Monte Carlo permutation tests.
-Unlike the $O(n^2)$ procedure in \cite{li2016exact}, our procedure \textit{provably} returns the intervals in \cite{rigdon2015randomization}.
-Our proof is based on a time--memory trade-off, where we reuse permutation test results to determine $p$-values for ``close'' potential outcome configurations, instead of computing them from scratch.
+For a general unbalanced trial, certain favorable features of the balanced case are absent, including the monotonicity property noted above.
+However, we are still able to show that the construction of Rigdon and Hudgens can be improved to require only (the equivalent of) $O(n^2)$ Monte Carlo permutation tests.
+Unlike the $O(n^2)$ procedure in \cite{li2016exact}, our procedure \textit{provably} returns the intervals in \cite{rigdon2015randomization}, up to Monte Carlo error (which may be made arbitrarily small), and extends to other causal estimands.
+Our proof is based on a time--memory trade-off, where we reuse permutation test results to determine $p$-values for ``nearby'' potential outcome configurations instead of computing them from scratch.
+In this case, the Monte Carlo intervals cover at the nominal rate regardless of the sample size $K$.

-To address the second subproblem, we show how to construct confidence intervals using approximate permutation tests that are guaranteed to cover the sample average treatment effect with probability $1-\alpha$ for any $\alpha>0$.
-We further show that by increasing $K$, these intervals will approximate those of \cite{rigdon2015randomization} arbitrarily well, and quantify how $K$ must scale in order to guarantee any desired coverage rate and approximation accuracy as $n$ increases.
-The Monte Carlo guarantees are proved by a careful application of standard concentration inequalities, taking into account the details of our new algorithms for constructing $\mathcal I_\alpha$.

-In fact, we provide finite-sample bounds for both subproblems, with small, explicit constants.
-For example, in the balanced case, we are able to construct exact confidence intervals in $4 n \log_2(n)$ permutation tests, and guarantee that our Monte Carlo intervals cover the unknown parameter $\tau(\bs y)$ with probability at least $1 - \alpha$ if \be K\ge \frac{1}{\eps^2} \log\left(\frac{8 n \log_2(n) }{\eps} \right), \ee where $\eps < \alpha$ is an approximation parameter defined in \Cref{s:montecarlo}, and smaller values of $\eps$ correspond to confidence intervals that are smaller on average.\footnote{For both of these bounds, we have assumed that $n \ge 15$ in order to state them simply.} Observe that a single Monte Carlo sample of $ T(\bs {\tilde Y}, \bs {\tilde Z})$ can be evaluated in $O(n)$ arithmetical operations, by using the Fisher--Yates shuffle algorithm to generate the randomization $\bs {\tilde Z}$ into equal groups.
-Then the overall complexity of algorithm producing the Monte Carlo intervals is

 Our algorithmic contributions permit permutation inference to be applied to experiments far larger than those accessible by previous methods.
 Additionally, we extend our analysis to experiments with missing data, a common statistical problem that has not been addressed previously in this context.
 A highlight of our analysis is that we make no assumption on the missingness mechanism (as opposed to common assumptions such as ``missing at random'').
+We also provide a generalization of our method for unbalanced trials that permits inference on other causal estimands, including the relative risk ratio and odds ratio.